nextflow-io/nextflow/docs/process.rst

 Directives
 ==========

-Using the `directive` declarations block you can provide optional settings that will affect the execution of the current process.
+Directives are optional settings that affect the execution of the current process.

-They must be entered at the top of the process `body`, before any other declaration blocks (i.e. ``input``, ``output``, etc) and have the following syntax::
+They must be entered at the top of the process body, before any other declaration blocks (``input``, ``output``, etc), and have the following syntax::

     name value [, value2 [,..]]

-Some directives are generally available to all processes, some others depends on the `executor` currently defined.
+Some directives are generally available to all processes, while others depend on the `executor` currently defined.

 The directives are: